-The most dreaded question I’ve faced at every dentist appointment is this: “How often do you floss?”.
+The most dreaded question I’ve faced at every dentist appointment is this: “How often do you floss?”
 My answer is always “rarely” (said sheepishly).
-While it is a dentists’ duty to admonish you and recommend you care properly for your teeth, they are also professionals.
+While it is a dentists’ duty to admonish you and recommend proper oral health practices, they are also professionals.
 They have fixed cavities, seen dead teeth, and done root canals.
 Dentists treat gum disease and have seen rotting teeth.
 They’ve seen it all.
 If you’re dealing with something you deem embarrassing, odds are it is more important that you deal with the problem instead of avoiding the embarrassment.
-Your health could be at risk the longer you delay.
+Your health could be at risk the longer you delay dental care.

 So how do you overcome dentophobia?
 Here are some steps we recommend taking:

 - Did you know that you can meet with a dentist without having any procedure’s done?
 It is sometimes referred to as “pre-treatment conditioning”.
 The goal of the meeting is to become comfortable in the office, to speak with your dentist and develop a rapport, and to ease your anxiety.
 This is a simple step that can greatly reduce your symptoms.
 Schedule this appointment today.